Hostelworld cancels dividend as it counts coronavirus cost

 Online accommodation booking platform Hostelworld has revised the impact of the coronavirus outbreak on its business, saying it would now hit earnings by up to €5 million in the first quarter of 2020.

-Earning before interest, taxation, depreciation and amortisation were €8.5 million in the first six months of 2019, with
+Earning before interest, taxation, depreciation and amortisation were €8.5 million in the first six months of 2019.

 Although it is too early to predict the final impact Covid-19 will have on the full-year revenue, Hostelworld said it had taken a number of steps to mitigate the financial impact of the outbreak.
 It has cancelled its proposed final dividend of 2.1 cent per share for 2019 to conserve cash, and was looking at ways to cut costs.
 The company also said it had €2.5 million in deferred revenue, which is generated by customer deposits made under its free cancellation booking option, but it is offering credits to travellers as an alternative to a cash refund.